 e.
 Associated ASIs.
 List is not all inclusive refer to Table 6-6 Listing of universal ASI's associated with all warrant officer MOS.
+Q6--Protection Cell Operations (personnel only) (Effective 202410).

 (b) Must qualify for and maintain a Top Secret (TS) clearance with Special Compartmentalized Information (SCI) access.
 MOS 255S warrant officers will initiate procedures to obtain the proper level of clearance immediately upon notification of the MOS 255S functional designation.